Stogas/feedback-api/README.md

 GET /issues
 ```

-To create a new satisfaction report, submit this:
+To create a new report, submit this:

 ```
-POST /submit/satisfaction
+POST /submit/report

 HTTP headers:
 X-Feedback-Submit-Token: <value of API_SUBMIT_TOKEN>